 Leighton Buzzard (Stanbridge Road) Test Centre | Pass rate: 46.8%

 Located on the outskirts of Leighton Buzzard, this test centre pits you against the uneven Leighton Road from the beginning.
-Our driving instructors in Milton Keynes say there will likely be a moderate amount of traffic travelling at speed when you’re trying to exit the centre so take your time and start on the right foot.
+Instructors in Milton Keynes say there will likely be a moderate amount of traffic travelling at speed when you’re trying to exit the centre so take your time and start on the right foot.

 Address: Leighton Road, Stanbridge, Leighton Buzzard, Bedfordshire, LU7 4QG